 - Pour the blueberry sauce over the chilled cheesecake and gently spread it out into an even layer with a spoon.

-- Garnish with fresh Blueberries, or fresh whipped cream.
+- Garnish with fresh blueberries, or fresh whipped cream.

 - Slice, serve and enjoy!